Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: Examples and numerical tests

 Our decomposition allows for the breakdown of a complex function into a sum of orthogonal terms, where each term represents the contribution of specific subsets of variables.
 This reveals the effective dimension of the function.

 By calculating global to Sobol indices, we can quantify how much variance is driven by single variables versus complex interactions, effectively opening the black box of high-dimensional models.
 We are able to construct sparse approximation algorithms that avoid the curse of dimensionality by identifying that a function is dominated by low-order interactions.
 It paves the way for designing specialized cubature rules that focus computational effort only on the relevant subspaces identified by the ANOVA terms.
-In fields dealing with normalized feature vectors (such as text embeddings or gene expression profiles), our spherical ANOVA decomposition can serve as a robust feature selection and noise reduction tool.
+In fields dealing with normalized feature vectors, our spherical ANOVA decomposition can serve as a robust feature selection and noise reduction tool.